mvolkmann/blog/src/zig.md

 To call a function that returns a value and not use it, assign it to `_`.
 For example, `_ = someFn();`

+Zig does not support "vararg" functions, so functions that would have a variable number of arguments in other languages take a literal array (`.{}`) instead.

 ## Reflection

 The following builtin functions support reflection: